 Humidifiers add the perfect amount of moisture to your home’s air, helping with illness, dry skin, and distorted wood furniture and instruments.
 Dehumidifiers remove moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort immensely.

 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
 Don’t neglect your ducts during this revitalizing time.
-Since the majority of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, microbes, and dust.
+Since most of our in-home air enters through our duct system, it’s crucial to keep it from getting dirty with bacteria, microbes, and dust.
 When you have your ducts cleaned, ask the technician to check for duct leaks, also.
 Leaks in the duct system can cause additional contaminants to enter your air and move around throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your children safe.

 Get A Home Health Report

 During your next air conditioning tune-up, request a complete indoor air quality report from your A/C contractor.
 An expert air conditioning company like Service Experts will provide a copy of your report with professional suggestions to address these and other air worries in your home.

 So, yes, it’s frightening to know that your children are being exposed to scary respiratory diseases but next time you get that note from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be as strong as possible.